Skip to content

 Prowler CLI

-To run Prowler, you will need to specify the provider (e.g aws, gcp, azure or kubernetes):
+To run Prowler, you will need to specify the provider (e.g aws, gcp, azure, m365, github or kubernetes):

 Note

-If no provider specified, AWS will be used for backward compatibility with most of v2 options.
+If no provider is specified, AWS is used by default for backward compatibility with Prowler v2.

 prowler <provider>